decidables/decidables/README.md

   - Is popper needed?
 - Add top-level decidable website?
   - And/or provide way to serve all sites at once?
+- git: use main instead of master
+- restore lit-transitions

 # decidable: Explorable Explanations of Decision Making